 It is also the separation point between the Tasman sea to the west and the Pacific Ocean to the east.
-Whilst standing by the lighthouse located at the tip of the Cape you can clearly see the two waters clashing, creating a tidal race.
+Whilst standing by the lighthouse located at the tip of the Cape you can clearly see the two types of water clashing, creating a tidal race.

 I recommend hiking the Te Werahi beach Track when visiting Cape Reinga.
-It's one of my favourite hikes on the North Island!
+It’s one of my favorite hikes on the North Island!

-Spend the first and second night in Northland at the Tapotupotu campsite near Cape Reinga - it's one of my favourites in New Zealand!
+Spend the first and second nights in Northland at the Tapotupotu campsite near Cape Reinga – it’s one of my favorites in New Zealand!

 Bear in mind that there are no towns around Cape Reinga.
-The nearest - Kaitaia is located 1,5 hour drive away, so make sure to stock up enough food and bring enough cash for the next couple of days.
+The nearest – Kaitaia is located 1,5 hour’s drive away, so make sure to stock up on enough food and bring enough cash for the next couple of days.

 You can spend the third night around Paihia, where you will find plenty of campsites to choose from.